singhay/ms-courses-code/README.md

 # ms-courses-code
-All code from my Master's in Computer Science at Northeastern University
+All the code written throughout my masters in computer science